Moemen12/ID-GENREATOR/README.md

 This code is using in laravel application to generate an unique id and also it will check if the generated id <br>

-is the same in database it will generate a new . 😉
+If it is the same in database it will generate a new . 😉

 <p dir="auto">
 <a href="https://reactjs.org/" rel="nofollow">